 I ran out of tahini recently.
 How I’m not sure, but it happened.
 At the moment I realized I was out of tahini, I was making hummus, and everything else was in the food processor all ready to blend.
 How do you make hummus without tahini?
 My friend Chris, a seriously skilled cook, was over and said, “Don’t you have sesame oil?
 I use that all the time.”

 Really?
 REALLY?
-There were, and almost always are, 4 little open bottles of sesame oil in the fridge (it’s a total staple ingredient in our house, for all kinds of Asian dishes), so that was easy.
+There were, and almost always are, a couple of open bottles of sesame oil in the fridge (it’s a total staple ingredient in our house, for all kinds of Asian dishes), so that was easy.
 And now, while I’ve always thought Chris was smart, I think he’s a genius.
 Hummus with sesame oil instead of tahini is fantastic, different and similar at the same time.

-Sesame oil is more potently sesame-ish than tahini, so start with a smaller amount than you would normally use of tahini – say 1 tablespoon, blend it up, and taste an add more if you want a more pronounced sesame flavor.
+Sesame oil is literally oil pressed from sesame seeds.
+You cant to buy toasted sesame oil, not raw sesame oil, which doesn’t have as pronounced a nutty flavor.
+Raw sesame oil is often used for cooking/frying in Asian cuisine.
+Toasted sesame oil is more potently sesame-ish than tahini, so start with a smaller amount than you would normally use of tahini – say 1 tablespoon, blend it up, and taste and add more if you want a more pronounced sesame flavor.

 Anyway, there are a lot of ways to play with no-tahini-in-the-house hummus.
-Just don’t out of chickpeas.
-Bu if you do, make this instead.
+Just don’t run out of chickpeas.
+But if you do, make this instead.